gleu/pgstats/README.md

 * pg_stat_archiver: display the current wal and the last archived
 * pg_stat_archiver: display the duration since the last archived wal
 * pg_stat_*_tables: display the duration since the last *vacuum and *analyze
+* sum the number of archived wal files